Tabanidae: Vision

-Like in many insects, the compound eyes of tabanids are capable of detecting the polarization of light, And in female tabanids, it's a determining factor in their host targeting.
+Like in many insects, the compound eyes of tabanids are capable of detecting the polarization of light.
+In female tabanids, it is a determining factor in their host targeting.
 The optical units (ommatidia) making up the compound eye of flies of the suborder brachycera contain a cluster of 8 photoreceptor cells (retinula cells; R); R1–6 on the cluster's rim are for achromatic vision and motion detection, while R7 and R8 in the cluster's center detect color and polarity of incoming light.
 Despite the clear differences between the outer R1-6 and the inner R7 and R8, the two groups do overlap to an extent in their function.
 There are two kinds of ommatidia, termed pale and yellow, that differ only in the wavelength sensitivity of R8.
 R1–R6 share a sensitivity to light from ultraviolet into the green wavelength range.
 The sensitivity of R7 peaks in ultraviolet, while R8 peaks in blue and green for pale and yellow respectively.
 With the peak sensitivity of the color-seeing retinula cells being in the blue and green wavelength ranges, they are not able to detect significant amounts of light in the infrared and red wavelengths.
 They are therefore not able to see the heat of objects by the infrared light they radiate.